Grading systems by country: Chile

 The Chilean grading system uses a numeric scale from 1.0 to 7.0, where one decimal place is usually included.
 The minimum passing grade is 4.0, although in practice this may correspond to percentages ranging from 50% to 70%, depending on institutional policies and instructors’ evaluation methods.
 Grades below 4.0 are considered a nota roja (“red mark”), indicating failure.
 The grading scale is regulated by the Ministry of Education of Chile and is used across primary, secondary, and tertiary education institutions.

-In everyday practice, many students and teachers make use of online grade calculators to estimate averages, weighted results, and letter-grade conversions.

 Conversion to International Scales

 Although not officially standardized, Chilean grades are often compared to international systems when evaluating transcripts abroad.
 The following equivalencies are commonly used by universities and credential evaluation services:

 Numerical system from 1.0 to 7.0: